RMS Focal Plane

 varying distance from the last RMS focussing element according to the

-with a focal plane distance of approximately 43 (converging mass mode)
+with a focal plane distance of approximately 43 or 93 cm.
+The choice

-Fig. 1 - A photograph of the final focal plane of the RMS.
-The setup is for converging mass mode and the ionization chamber is mounted behind the MCP.A photograph of the RMS with the focal plane in the foreground is available.
-In converging mode, the focal plane chamber is bolted directly to the exit flange of the last RMS quadrupole.
-In diverging mode, a 20.3 cm to 30.5 cm diameter flange, a removable 30.5 cm diameter, 50 cm spacer, and a large chamber with dimensions 38.1 x 70.9 x 43.4 cm.
+The current layout of the beam line at the focal plane consists of an 20.3 cm to 30.5 cm diameter flange, a removable 30.5 cm diameter, 50 cm spacer, and a large chamber with dimensions 38.1 x 70.9 x 43.4 cm.
 (HxWxL).
-The chamber has a removable back flange so that other devices such as an ionization chamber may be added.
-All parts are mounted on platforms attached to rails which allow rapid changes or repairs to experimental equipment.
+The chamber will have a removable back flange so that other devices such as an ionization chamber may be added.
+All parts will be mounted on platforms attached to rails which should allow rapid changes or repairs to experimental equipment.

-The PSAC or MCP is housed in the large chamber and is situated directly over two 300 l/s turbomolecular vacuum pumps.
+The PSAC will be housed in the large chamber and will be situated directly over two 300 l/s turbomolecular vacuum pumps.
 Four ports are available upstream for a slit system to collimate the focal plane should it become necessary.
 Two ports reserved for vacuum gauges are on either side of the PSAC housing.